 Workshop Leader Information

-Many of the girls have requested to learn more about their workshop leaders over the years, so we have provided a script.
+Many of the girls have requested to learn more about their workshop leaders' careers in STEM, so we have provided a script.
 It is just a basic layout of what the girls would like to know about you.
 We would really like each workshop leader to have a copy of this script.

 - Allow young women to investigate science & math careers

 - Offer the opportunity to talk with women role models in science and math careers

 - Have girls participate in hands-on activities related to science and/or math

 - Meet other young ladies interested in math and science

 - Promote math and science as possible career choices for girls!

 Tips for Workshop Leaders

 - PRACTICE THE WORKSHOP.
 Be sure everything works as expected.
 Be sure you have enough time for your introduction, your activities, and questions.
 No one likes to be rushed.